tkurowski/getdata-runanalysis/CodeBook.md

 Please refer to the raw data documentation files `README.txt` and `features_info.txt` to find detailed information about measurements.

-As the tidy data takes averages of the measurments the units stay the same: in particular `gyro` values are in `radians/sec`, acceleration values are in standard gravity units `g`.
+As the tidy data takes averages of the measurments the units stay the same: in particular `gyro` values (angular velocity) are in `radians/sec`, acceleration values are in standard gravity units `g`.

 ### Cleaning of the data